warrenbuhler/Metomic_tech-test/WB_README.md

 		Box [#] is a [size] box and costs [cost] pounds
 		Box [#] is a [size] box and costs [cost] pounds

+## Thoughts phase 2:
+Speedy shipping should be defined and stored on the Order class.
+Order should have a total price of all boxes stored.
+Then another price second price given addons or discounts

+For reporting purposes, I like storing the cost of the boxes at the moment in the Order object and then seperately storing the final price of the Order.
+There is an arguement for storing the Speedy Shipping multiplier on the Order as well.
+Or alternatively, a  generic seperate "costOfAddons" property.
+This could help with future reporting and statistical analysis on the most profitable addons, however that is outside the scope and timeframe for this assignment.